Robots In Manufacturing Industry

 Material Handling

 Material handling represents a significant area of opportunity for automation.
-Autonomous mobile robots Manufacturing excel in transporting raw materials, components, and finished goods within manufacturing facilities, optimizing workflow, and reducing labor costs.
+Autonomous mobile robots in manufacturing excel in transporting raw materials, components, and finished goods within manufacturing facilities, optimizing workflow, and reducing labor costs.

 Painting and Finishing